PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/common-object-properties.rst

     texture-property
     text-property

-The properties of the objects are listed and grouped in the |InspectorView|_.
+The properties of the objects are listed and grouped in the `Inspector view <./inspector-view.html>`_.
 In this view, you can modify the properties of the selected objects.

 In this chapter, we cover the properties that are common to different game objects.